17xande/pi-player/README.md

 `<device-ip-address>:8080/control`

-Reboot the Pi and make sure that the program still runs on boot correctly.
+Reboot the PC and make sure that the program still runs on boot correctly.

 TODO:
 GIO USB mount support